tuulosA/LiteCyberpunkModManager/README.md

 <img width="368" alt="nexus mods example track mods" src="https://github.com/user-attachments/assets/25ace659-b140-4649-a8aa-c7646d0653ff" />

 Go to your desired mod's page and hit `Track` to add it to your tracked list.
+- `Tracking Centre` button takes you to your tracked mods.
 ---

 ### 3. Fetch Tracked Mods